Do these sound familiar?

 We often get questions about what is the best way to consolidate debts or how to go about it.
-We don’t tend to recommend it as the best option as it very rarely is.
+We don’t tend to recommend it as we think that consolidation is rarely the best option.

 Why is it unlikely to be the best solution available?

 - Lenders often offer a consolidation loan on the proviso that it is secured against a property.
 This increases the chance that they will lend to you as it limits their risk.
 However, this would mean that your house is at risk if you are unable to maintain the payments on the loan.

 - Often people that are looking for consolidation loans have already maxed out their current borrowing facilities.
 This can mean that access to further credit is limited.
 This MoneySavingExpert.com article gives more information on how a credit file works and how to improve it.

 - When consolidating debts, although the monthly repayments can be more manageable, you’re actually repaying more in total through interest payments.